FauvidoTechnologies/pyba/docs/index.rst

 * CLI support for running in ``Terminal`` without a script
 * ``Exponential backoff`` and retry for API errors to make the automation more robust

-The current software version is ``0.3.0`` which is NOT fully ready and under heavy developement.
-The first release is scheduled for ``Dec 2025``!
+The current software version is ``0.3.0``.
+While this version is reliable and works very well, the project is still under heavy developement and you can expect newer releases soon!

 .. toctree::
    :maxdepth: 2